Green's Function Methods for Computing Supercurrents in Josephson Junctions: Non-Equilibrium Green's Function Formulation

 \subsection{Equilibrium: Time-independent charge current}

-In the stationary dc regime ($V_L=V_R$), where $G(t,t')=G(t-t')$, one can switch to an energy (or frequency) representation for all three Green's functions, and the fluctuation-dissipation theorem applies.
+In the stationary dc regime (zero bias, $V_L=V_R$), when $G(t,t')=G(t-t')$, the current is time independent and one can switch to an energy (or frequency) representation for all three Green's functions, and the fluctuation-dissipation theorem applies.
 One can then easily obtain the following relationship \cite{Haug-Jauho2008}:

 where $f(\varepsilon)$ is the Fermi-Dirac distribution.
 The current expressions can then be written in terms of energy integrals with time dropping out,

 and

 Hereafter, for simplicity of notation, we will drop the tilde from the Green's function in the energy domain by adopting only $\varepsilon$ and $\omega$ to denote energy and frequency variables, respectively.